The Green Dragon CBD Logo

 What is a Strain?

-Contrary to popular belief (and much to my surprise), the categories Sativa, Indica, and Hybrid don’t necessarily describe the strain’s effects on the body and mind.
-Though they technically don't describe the effects, that doesn't mean you shouldn't look to them as a guide.
+But contrary to popular belief, the categories Sativa, Indica, and Hybrid don’t necessarily describe the strain’s effects on the body and mind.
+That doesn't mean you shouldn't look to them as a guide, however.

-So terpenes are the reason that you can't completely rely on the 3 subspecies (Sativa, Indica, Hybrid) in order to pick out your strain.
+So, terpenes are the reason that you can't completely rely on the three subspecies (Sativa, Indica, Hybrid) to pick out your strain.
 The terpenes are the better guide for how you will experience each strain.
-Certain terpenes are definitely more common in each respective category and in higher concentrations.
-They could help you differentiate sedating effects versus energizing ones.
+Certain terpenes are more common in each category.
+They could help you differentiate sedating effects from energizing ones.

-For example, myrcene is a terpene that is responsible for sedative-like effects and found in Indica strains in higher percentages.
-This terpene is also found in beer, hence why beer can make you sleepy!
-Terpenes such as limonene and pinene will create a more uplifting experience and will be found in Sativa strains, in higher concentrations.
-Now, Indica strains might still contain limonene but it won't be in such a high concentration - yet you could still experience some energizing qualities from it.
-This is why though the strain might be considered an Indica strain, but you react more to the limonene in it and feel more energized.
+Myrcene, for example, is a terpene responsible for sedative-like effects and found in Indica strains in higher percentages.
+This terpene is also found in beer, which is why beer can make you sleepy!
+Terpenes such as limonene and pinene create a more uplifting experience and are found in Sativa strains in higher concentrations.

-Keep in mind that your experience with the different strains will differ from other people as well.
-Things such as body composition, your tolerance, things you’ve previously eaten, the dosage, and more will affect how you experience different strains.
-This is also a good reason that you should always do your research when buying a new product or wanting to try something new.
+Your body composition, tolerance, previous food intake, dosage, and other factors will affect how you experience different strains.
+This is also a good reason to always do your research when buying a new product or trying something new.

 Strains and Their Categories

-The 3 categories are thought to describe the effects of the strains, based on what terpene profiles each category is dominant in.
+The three categories are thought to describe the effects of the strains based on the terpene profiles in which each category is dominant.
 These are how they are perceived and how most Delta 8 products will be categorized, which is still helpful when you are starting with the basics of choosing your strain.

-Indica: More lethargic (also known as In-Da Couch)
+• Indica: Lethargic (also known as In-Da Couch)

-When it comes to the actual strains, experts believe that there could be well over 700 different strains out there.
-The strains are the names that you see (Green Crack, OG Kush, Gorilla Glue, Cherry AK, etc.) and you will only see these on products such as flower, vape, and cartridges.
-Delta 8 gummies and tinctures will almost always tend towards a hybrid experience.
-From what we've already talked about, though, we know to look at the strain's profile; the different mix of terpenes and their concentrations found in the strains.
+Experts believe that there could be well over 700 different strains.
+The strains are the names you see (such as Green Crack, OG Kush, Gorilla Glue, or Cherry AK), and you will only see them on products such as flowers, vapes, and cartridges.
+Delta 8 gummies and tinctures almost always offer a hybrid experience.

 5 Questions to Ask Yourself

-Though it is popular to choose a Delta 8 strain from just the 3 categories of Sativa, Indica, or Hybrid, we know that we shouldn’t solely lean on these categories and instead look at what kind of terpenes are in the different strains.
-There are other things to consider when deciding on a strain as well.
+Though it is popular to choose a Delta 8 strain from just the three categories of sativa, Indica, or Hybrid, we know that we shouldn’t solely rely on these categories.
+Instead, we should look at the terpenes in the different strains.
+There are other things to consider when deciding on a strain, as well.

 1. What do you want to gain from your experience?

-If there’s a certain ailment you want to relieve or manage, you can look for strains best known for their specific benefits; anxiety relief, pain management, sleep aids, etc.
+If you want to relieve or manage a certain ailment, you can look for strains best known for their specific benefits, such as anxiety relief, pain management, or sleep aids.

-All of these factors are important to look at together, not just on their own.
-Especially knowing what you want to gain from using Delta 8 products.
+All of these factors are important to look at together—not just on their own.

-It is important to know what types of strains there are, their effects, and what you are looking for when it comes to your “high”.
-Different strains react differently, and if you aren’t aware of what a certain strain entails, then you could be caught off guard and your experience could be unfortunate.
+It is important to know the types of strains, their effects, and what you are looking for when it comes to your “high.”
+If you aren’t aware of what a certain strain entails, you could be caught off guard, and your experience could be unfortunate.
 If you don’t enjoy your experience, you might be wary of trying a different strain.
 Delta 8 can be very beneficial to some people, so if you’re scared off from a bad strain experience, then you might assume all strains will make you feel that way.

-Another important thing to note is that you shouldn’t be intimidated by the number of strains and terpenes that are out there, rather encouraged.
-You will find strains that you don’t enjoy or don’t check all of the boxes on your list, but since there are so many strains and terpenes, you will find one that you enjoy the experience or benefits of.
+Don’t be intimidated by the number of strains and terpenes that are out there—be encouraged!
+You will find strains that you don’t enjoy or don’t check all of the boxes on your list.
+Since there are just so many strains and terpenes, you will eventually find one you enjoy.

 Experiment With Different Strains